Glimmers of a post-geometric perspective: Properties of distances on quantum states

+The degrees of freedom previously contained in the fields $X^I$ have migrated into the metric.
+In this gauge the wavefunction depends only on the remaining variable,

-where the index U stands for ``unitary gauge".
+(the pedix U stands for unitary gauge).
 These coordinates have physical meaning because they are attached to physical observers.
+The momentum constraint is automatically satisfied in this gauge.
+We can label the vectors of the classical basis with the values that the metric and the remaining fields assume in unitary gauge,

-The momentum constraint is automatically satisfied in this gauge without the need to select a representative of the metric, $\tilde h$.
-The reason is that two metric fields $h_{IJ}(X^I)$ and $h'_{IJ}(X^I)$ which differ by a coordinate transformation still represent the same geometry but with the observers distributed differently.
+The above basis is not overcomplete, and we do not need to restrict the integration measure any longer in the functional integrals (see e.g. eq.~\eqref{averageUG} below).
+The reason is that two metrics $h_{IJ}(X^I)$ and $h'_{IJ}(X^I)$ which differ by a coordinate transformation still represent the same geometry but with the observers distributed differently.
 Therefore, they represent two different states.
-Equivalently, the two corresponding configurations can give distinct probability amplitudes when evaluated within~$\tilde \Psi$.
+Equivalently, the two corresponding configurations can give distinct probability amplitudes when evaluated within~$\tilde \Psi_{\rm U}$.

 In this gauge the position of the observers does not seem to fluctuate.
 However, the situation $(ii)$ depicted at the beginning of this section---i.e. ``\emph{only the observers fluctuate}"---is easily recognizable.
 This will be some $\tilde \Psi$ whose entire support is on a set of metrics $h_{ij}$ that are all equivalent to one single metric up to gauge transformations.